Most pet turtle species are tough but they can still suffer when you make errors. These are the 5 biggest mistakes pet turtle owners make.

 I’m convinced that the number #1 reason that most pet turtles skimp on the size of their turtle tanks is due to cost.
 Most owners would simply rather not shelve out $100+ for a tank.

+If that tank is too expensive, you can check out this 20 gallon turtle tank.
 In my opinion, you should always try to get the biggest aquarium you can for any pet water turtles, box turtles, or tortoises you have.

 So, you don’t need to spend a lot of money on a tank, but just be aware that turtles need their space!
+The only exception is if you have a turtle that falls into the small turtles species.

 #2 – Do Turtles Need A Filter And UV Light?